Vivek-Kolhe/newsapi-ruby/README.md

 ## Usage

 ### Getting Started
-To access the API, you'll need to create a `NewsAPI::Client` and pass in you API key.
+To access the API, you'll need to create a `NewsAPI::Client` and pass in your API key.
 You can get your own at https://newsapi.org/account.
 ```ruby
 client = NewsAPI::Client.new(api_key: YOUR_API_KEY)
 ```